Asian shares buoyed by US earnings, upbeat talk on China

 SINGAPORE (AP) — Asian stocks were mostly higher on Thursday as positive U.S. earnings reports reassured investors that the world’s largest economy was on track.
-Poor Japanese data for the second straight day weighed on the Nikkei 225 index.
+Comments by a top Chinese official buoyed trading too, but poor Japanese data for the second straight day weighed on the Nikkei 225 index.

 WALL STREET: Strong quarterly earnings by big companies like IBM, Proctor & Gamble and United Technologies helped most U.S. indexes finish Wednesday with slight gains.
 IBM stocks surged 8.5 percent to $132.89 after its fourth-quarter results exceeded expectations.
 But traders were worried about reports that the U.S. had turned down an offer by Chinese trade officials to meet in Washington this week, citing the lack of progress on issues like intellectual property rights.
 White House economic adviser Larry Kudlow denied it.
 The S&P 500 index added 0.2 percent to 2,638.70.
 The Dow Jones Industrial Average advanced 0.7 percent to 24,575.62 and the Nasdaq composite gained 0.1 percent to 7,025.77.
 The Russell 2000 index of smaller-company stocks dipped 0.2 percent to 1,454.26.